Guide to Work, Study, Travel and Living Abroad

 A monk watering plants at a temple complex in Chiang Mai, Thailand.

-For most individuals contemplating travel in Asia, there is a palpable fear that accompanies the desire.
-There are many travelers’ tales involving nightmare scenarios.
-Such descriptions often unnecessarily frighten the prospective visitor, since they offer no practical ideas on how to prepare for a trip.
-Although travel in Asia is challenging, it is often relatively easy in practical terms, and is exceptionally rewarding.
-The many possible levels of physical comfort when traveling throughout the most popular areas in Asia are often really up to you.
+For most individuals contemplating travel in Asia, a palpable fear accompanies the desire.
+Many travelers' tales involve nightmare scenarios.
+Such descriptions often unnecessarily frighten the prospective visitor since they offer no practical ideas for preparing for a trip.
+Although travel in Asia is challenging, it is usually relatively easy in practical terms and exceptionally rewarding.
+The many possible levels of physical comfort when traveling throughout the most popular areas in Asia are up to you.

-In order to prepare for such a trip there are a variety of items you may choose to bring but only three that are absolutely essential:
+To prepare for a trip to Asia, you may choose to bring a variety of items, but only three are absolutely essential:

 • A ticket